 I received an email this morning to say the stone liner will arrive tomorrow, hurray!
 I got another one an hour later to say it was arriving today – perplexing, but even better.
 After breakfast, I started work on the last of the decking; I cut the final board that fits around the hatch (with a hand saw) and fixed it into place.
 I also cut the final, narrow piece of board which completes the deck.
 I had to use clamps to close the gap between the boards when I fixed them, but in the end it looked OK.
 The hatch is complete and looking reasonably neat.
 Whilst I was finishing off the hatch, the hinges and handles for it were delivered.
 I realised I it would be a good idea to fit the proper hatch handles now, instead of using the temporary handles I’d made using wire and wood.
 These would make it easier to manoeuvre the hatch which is now quite heavy.
 I spent the rest of the morning rebating the first of the two handles into the hatch.
 Unfortunately, the stainless steel screws supplied with the hinges are too short, I’ll have to go out after lunch to get some longer ones.

 After lunch, I went to our local chandlers to get longer stainless steel screws.
-A new hot glue gun (I’d thrown away a crappy old one ages ago) I’d ordered was delivered mid afternoon, which enabled me to finish making a mesh filter for the pond overflow.
+A new hot glue gun (I’d thrown away my crappy old one) I’d ordered was delivered mid afternoon, which enabled me to finish making a mesh filter for the pond overflow.
 The stone liner arrived shortly after the glue gun.
 Thankfully, it wasn’t quite as heavy as I expected it to be and was easy enough to carry it through the house.
-I didn’t properly get going on the garden until late afternoon as I was feeling allergic – irritated by oak and decking dust – I and didn’t feel up to any garden work to start with, getting a bit bored with it by now.
-I didn’t want to make any cockups at this late stage, easy to do when you’re distracted by allergies.
+I didn’t properly get going on the garden until late afternoon as I was feeling allergic – irritated by oak and decking dust.
+I didn’t feel up to any garden work to start with, as I’m getting a bit bored with it by now.
+I didn’t want to make any cockups at this late stage, which is easy to do when you’re distracted by allergies.
 I found the screws I’d just bought from the chandlers were too large for the hatch fittings, so I ordered more screws from Amazon.
-Another expense.
-It’s so easy to rack up big bills on just fixtures and fittings, especially when you make mistakes with the order.
+Another avoidable expense – it’s so easy to rack up big bills on just fixtures and fittings, especially when you make mistakes with the order.
 Whilst I’m waiting for the new screws to arrive, I’ll use temporary (non-stainless steel) screws to hold the fittings in place.
 I finished fitting the handles and dropped the hatch back into position.
 It looked pretty good.
 I’m now ready to install the final deck board, which, it appears, I have cut too narrow by 4mm.
-Thankfully, I still have the spare board, I cut a new piece, which, after a little adjustment, fitted OK.
+Thankfully, I still have the spare board, I cut a replacement piece, which, after a little adjustment, fitted OK.

 Apart from fitting the hinges and the last two pieces of edging (once the extra length is delivered), the deck is complete and I can put away the saws etc. It’s a moment I’ve been looking forward to for a while.
 Once I’ve taken delivery of the rockery stone, we’ll be on the final leg of the major landscaping.